Zulko/gpt-function-decorator/README.md

 ```

 The library relies on OpenAI's new [structured outputs](https://platform.openai.com/docs/guides/structured-outputs/introduction) feature, which enables complex output schemas.
-GPTs can definitely be unreliable for complex and open-ended tasks, but leveraged on the right use-cases and with good specifications, they can replace hours of scripting and hundreds of lines of code.
+GPTs can definitely be unreliable for complex and open-ended tasks, but leveraged on the right use-cases they can replace hours of scripting and hundreds of lines of code.

 ## Acknowledging Marvin